By Ashok Prasad, Founder, Niyyam

 Conclusion: Restart Smart, Not Fast

-Restarting SIP is not about speed—it is about strategy.
+Restarting SIP is not about speed.

-- Evaluate your situation
+- Evaluate your finances

 - Increase gradually